Kobani-FM/bridging-block/src/frontend/README.md

 To run the React App:

-1. Open your command prompt and navigate to the "frontend" directory of the project:
+Open your command prompt and navigate to the "frontend" directory of the project:

-### `cd (frontend directory path on you PC`
+### `cd (frontend directory path on you PC)`

-In the project directory, you can run:

-If the node_modules folder is not present in the "frontend" directory".
+If the node_modules folder is not present in the "frontend" directory.

 ### `npm install`

 Downloads the necessary dependencies for the project.\
+The "node_modules" directory should not be present in "frontend".

 ### `npm start`